juliuscc/heos-api/README.md

 ## Contributing

-Please send issues and pull requests with your problems or ideas.
+Please send issues and pull requests with your problems or ideas!